kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 In this section:

-* Step 1: Install the 3DCIM CityGML toolbox
+* Step 1: Install the **3DCIM CityGML Toolbox**
 * Step 2: Validate CityGML files ETL Tool
 * Step 3: Import CityGML modules into 3DCIM
 * Step 4: Export 3DCIM files into CityGML modules

 ## Step 1: Install the 3DCIM CityGML toolbox

-After you have downloaded the 3D Cities template, you will activate the Data Interoperability Extension.
+After you have downloaded the 3D Cities template, activate the Data Interoperability Extension.

 1. Start ArcCatalog.
 2. In the Menu bar choose Customize> Extensions and check Data Interoperability.

-Next, we will add add 3DCIM CityGML toolbox to our toolboxes.
+Next, we will add the **3DCIM CityGML Toolbox** to our toolboxes.

 1. In ArcCatalog, go to the location you saved the 3D Cities Template.
 2. Open up Workflows>3DCityMaintenance>CityGML Tools.

-After adding the 3DCIM CityGML toolbox to the ArcGIS toolboxes, open the toolbox and see that it contains three different toolsets.
+Open the **3DCIM CityGML Toolbox** and you will see that it contains three different toolsets.

 * **CityGML Export Toolset**
 * **CityGML Import Toolset**